snyk/kubernetes-monitor/snyk-monitor/README.md

 # snyk/kubernetes-monitor-chart #

 ## Summary ##
-A Helm chart for the Snyk Monitor
+A Helm chart for the Snyk monitor

 ## Prerequisites ##